nkoturovic/pandoc-blog/src/post/start-rust-journey.md

 ---
-title: WIP Leveling up my rust journey
+title: WIP - Leveling up Rust
 author: Nebojša Koturović
 date: 2023-09-17T15:30:45Z
 abstract: |
     Why I think that Rust is worth learning in 2023
 ---
-# Why Rust in 2023?
+# Why Rust?

-This is an article about my journey as C++ developer into the rust realm.
+This article is about the journey of a C++ developer into the Rust realm.

 ## Course of events

+My Rust journey began three years ago, and I've now decided it's time to put into practice and level up what I've learned about Rust.

 ### First look